zsmith3/zsmith3.github.io/index.md

 These are other people's projects/repositories which I have made contributions to.

-## awf/autodiff
+## microsoft/ADBench
-<a href="https://github.com/awf/autodiff" class="gh-link">View on GitHub</a>
+<a href="https://github.com/microsoft/ADBench" class="gh-link">View on GitHub</a>
-<a href="https://zsmith3.github.io/autodiff/" class="gh-link">View Homepage</a>

-This is a benchmark suite for various automatic differentiation tools, which I contributed to during four weeks at Microsoft Research.
+This is a benchmark suite for various automatic differentiation tools, which I contributed to during four weeks at Microsoft Research in 2018.
 I primarily re-organised the repository, making various changes, with the aim of making it easy to install, run and extend.

 ## Bearle/django-private-chat
 <a href="https://github.com/Bearle/django-private-chat" class="gh-link">View on GitHub</a>